-You can configure your apps to maintain a fixed size or orientation regardless of display size or device orientation.
+You can configure your apps to maintain a fixed size or orientation regardless of display size or device orientation (see App configuration below).
 If an app has requested a fixed orientation or the app is not resizable and its maximum or minimum aspect ratio is incompatible with the aspect ratio of the device display, the app is letterboxed—centered on screen, with mattes (black bars) filling the unused display area along the sides of the app.

 Letterboxing happens often on large screen devices, especially foldables, because the device display dimensions and aspect ratio typically are different from those of standard phones, which most apps are designed for.